jens-bongartz/XPortDataStreamer/README.md

-# UDPPortDataStreamer
+# XPortDataStreamer
-Derivative of SerialPortDataStreamer for UDP communication via WLAN
+Derivative of SerialPortDataStreamer with additional capability to communicate via WLAN UDP protocol